drawpile/listserver/doc/api.md

 suitable for minors.
 The server may also implicitly apply the tag based on words appearing in the title.

+If the `private` field is present and set to `true`, the session will not be listed in the public list, but is still accessible by room code.

 The `usernames` field contains a list of logged in users.
 This is an optional field.
 Typically only sessions open to public will provide it.